seetadev/Storacha-Solana-SDK/README.md

-# toju — pay-as-you-go decentralized storage on IPFS
+# toju: pay-as-you-go decentralized storage on IPFS

 **toju** is a crypto-native onramp for decentralized storage on IPFS via Storacha. pay with SOL, USDFC, or USDC — no credit cards, no subscriptions. toju also supports agentic payments via the x402 protocol, enabling AI agents to pay for storage autonomously.